Ian Rush: Liverpool: 1980–1987

-He was voted PFA Young Player of the Year in 1983 after helping Liverpool to a second successive First Division/League Cup double, though once again success eluded them in the European Cup.
+Rush was voted PFA Young Player of the Year in 1983 after helping Liverpool to a second successive First Division/League Cup double, though once again success eluded them in the European Cup.
 He scored 24 League goals as Liverpool finished 11 points clear of runners-up Watford.
-On 6 November 1982 Rush scored four goals against Everton in a 5–0 victory, a post-war record for goals by a single player in a Merseyside derby.
+On 6 November 1982 Rush scored four goals against Everton in a 5–0 victory at Goodison Park, a post-war record for goals by a single player in a Merseyside derby.

 Liverpool's third successive League Cup triumph was added through a 2–1 win over Manchester United after extra time at Wembley.
 Rush was voted PFA Player of the Year and BBC Wales Sports Personality of the Year in 1984 as Liverpool retained both the League and the League Cup and won the European Cup.
 Rush also added the Football Writers Footballer of the Year to the PFA award he had already claimed – the same feat that his strike partner Kenny Dalglish had achieved a year earlier.
+Calling Rush "the predator supreme", journalist John Keith regarded the Rush-Dalglish strike partnership as the best he had seen.